A Defining Moment

 He is the answer to all our questions.
 He is our salvation, the only way to eternal life.
 (Do you know of any other God who loves His creation enough to die for their sins?
 Just so they can spend eternity with Him in paradise?)

-And I know now that with my last breath, I can confidently say, "I believe!"
+And I know now that with my last breath, whenever that day comes, I can confidently say, "I believe!
+And I will love Jesus with all my heart, to the very end!"

 I know I chose rightly!